CrookedY/AirPollutionBot/README.md

 # AirPollutionBot
 tweets air pollution data for sheffield city centre

+Now replies.
+Tweet @shefairpol with '@shefairpol what's the air pollution in x'

 # Development
 hack on the python, make it do what you want